philipslan/scheduling/README.md

 ## Things to do

+- Change javascript alerts to modal
-- Implement delete event creation
+- Implement modal for confirmation page